gridsome/gridsome.org/docs/layouts.md

 ```

-## Passing props to layouts
+## Passing Props to layouts
-Since layouts work like components is it possible pass Props to layouts from Pages.
+Since layouts work like components is it possible pass Props to layouts.
 For example a page can look like this:

 ```html